 A physical therapist can develop a movement plan to help keep you active.

 Physical therapy (PT) can help you get moving safely and effectively.
 Physical therapists are licensed professionals with graduate degrees and clinical experience who examine, diagnose and treat or help prevent conditions that limit the body's ability to move and function in daily life, according to the American Physical Therapy Association (APTA).

 Physical therapy focuses on the body’s ability to engage in movement.
 Movement can be anything from getting in and out of chairs to climbing stairs, walking in your neighborhood, playing a sport or doing recreational activities.

-Develop an individualized plan of exercises to improve flexibility, strength, coordination and balance to achieve optimal physical function.
+To start, an individualized plan of exercises is developed.
+These exercises are designed to improve flexibility, strength, coordination and balance to achieve optimal physical function.
+Physical therapists: